WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/Week4/Assignments/VirtualPetProject.md

 Your methods should cause the appropriate properties to update - for instance, if you have a `Feed()` method, it might make `Hunger` go down, but make `Thirst` go up.

-Other properties that might update when `Tick` is called:
-  - boredom increasing
-  - hunger increasing
-  - sleepiness increasing

 If you play with the pet, perhaps that makes it more tired.
 Have fun with this part!